-In the 2020 Program Year, the City continued to target its investments in low to moderate income census tracts, neighborhoods with recognized neighborhood associations, and neighborhoods impacted by slum and blight properties.
+In the 2021 Program Year, the City continued to target its investments in low to moderate income census tracts, neighborhoods with recognized neighborhood associations, and neighborhoods impacted by slum and blight properties.
 The housing rehabilitation program is offered city-wide to LMI income eligible households.
-58.68% of the 2020 program year expenditures were spent on benefitting low to moderate income persons/households.
-Any carry over funds from the 2020 Program Year will be spent in the coming program year on programs/activities as approved in the 2020 Action Plan.
+84.63% of the 2021 program year expenditures were spent on benefitting low to moderate income persons/households (Line 22 of the PR26).
+Any carry over funds from the 2021 Program Year will be spent in the coming program years on programs/activities as approved in the 2021 Action Plan.